rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario1/README.md

 ## Scenarios 1 - Route data published on a topic to the built-in-endpoint

 This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
 Consider a use case where one needs to identify location of vehicles.
 The vehicles publish their GPS data on topics with their device ID in the path, for example “vehicles/<VIN>/GPS”.
-A message routing configuration is set up to route all MQTT Broker message to built-in Event Hubs.
 This scenario also showcases routing query and message enrichments which are existing IoT Hub message routing capabilities.
 Also see (**TODO** link routing section)

 1. Configure TopicSpace using the Azure CLI command guidance below: